 Check that: (1) You are in the same organization, (2) The content was explicitly shared with you or your team, (3) You have the correct permissions.
 If issues persist, ask your organization admin or contact support.

-Libra works best with the following browsers:
+Libra is supported and recommended on the following browsers:

-• Google Chrome (recommended)
+Google Chrome (recommended)

-• Microsoft Edge
+Chromium-based browsers, including Microsoft Edge

 Libra requires a stable internet connection.
 If your organization uses a firewall or proxy, ensure that access to app.libratech.ai is allowed.
 Contact your IT team if you experience connectivity issues.